qgis/QGIS-Documentation/source/user_manual/plugins/plugins_heatmap.rst

 * **Radius**: can be used to give the radius in meters or mapunit.
   When the radius is choosen too small you will not get a nice heatmap.
 In places where more circles around points overlap eachother the brighter hotspots will occur!
-* **Decay Ratio**: is used to show with which ratio the fire dies out from the center.
+* **Decay Ratio**: is used to show with which ratio the heat dies out from the center.

   * When 0 is given (=minimum) the heat will concentrated in the centre of given radius and be completely extinguished at the edge.
   * When 10 is given (=maximum) the heat is concentrated at the edge and in the centre it is completely extinguished.
 Higher given values are allowed but have no effect.
   * When 1 is given the heat is spread evenly over the whole circel.
-  * When a negative Decay Ratio is given you will create coolmap instead of heatmap!
+  * When a negative Decay Ratio is given you will create a Coolmap instead of a Heatmap!

 When the |checkbox| :guilabel:`Advanced` checkbox is checked it will give acces to